 Buying Derelict Farms For Sale

 There is something very attractive about the prospect of buying a derelict farmhouse and turning it into a family home.
 In October 2020 figures published by the Ministry of Housing showed there were around 648,000 empty homes in the UK.
-This was an increase of 2.2% on the previous year.
+This was an increase of 2.2% from the previous year.
 A percentage of these were derelict farms for sale.

-Buying And Converting A Derelict Farm
+Buying and Converting a Derelict Farm

 Buying and converting a derelict farm is a daunting prospect but with hard work and persistence you could end up with your dream home in the countryside.
 Getting approval for plans to restore a farm is not much different than getting planning permission for other types of empty property.
 If the derelict farm is on land that is no longer used for agricultural purposes, a council may be pleased to see development rather than leaving a derelict building going to waste.

-Derelict Farms For Sale With Land
+Derelict Farms for Sale with Land

-Property prices in the UK are often higher than other European countries.
-There is a shortage of homes especially in areas where demand is at its highest. e.g. the South East.
+Property prices in the UK are often higher than in other European countries.
+There is a shortage of homes, especially in areas where demand is at its highest. e.g. the South East.
 It is entirely possible to buy a derelict farm with some land for a lot less than you would pay for a townhouse in London.

 A large 3 bedroom farmhouse in Carmarthenshire with over 50 acres of land can cost as little as £485,000.
 Of course, farmhouses often require modernisation but compared to the price of some new build houses this kind of property can be a bargain.

-Abandoned Farms In The UK
+Abandoned Farms in The Uk

-With a reduction in the farming subsidies and amid serious competition from other countries many farms in the UK have been abandoned.
+With a reduction in the farming subsidies and amid serious competition from other countries, many farms in the UK have been abandoned.
 In the past farms were mainly passed down to children but opportunities in other types of work have meant that few children carry on the farming tradition.
 If a farm is abandoned it can quickly become derelict.
 There has been an increase in barns and individual agricultural buildings that have been converted into homes and now this trend is moving on to whole derelict farms in the UK.

 Derelict Farms For Sale FAQ